hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03c-Online.md

 <li class="L3" style="margin-bottom: 0px;"><span class="tag">&lt;/div&gt;</span></li>
 </ol></div>

 Whenever the mouse is moving above a (any) drop zone, dragover events will fire.
 Accordingly, a large number of dragover events may need to be handled before the element is finally dropped.
-The ondragover handler is used to avoid propagating dragover events.
-This is done by returning the false value at line 1.
+The `ondragover` handler is used to avoid propagating `dragover` events.
+This is done by returning the `false` value at _line 1_.

-__Step #3: write a drop handler, fetch content from the clipboard, and do something with it__
+__Step #3: write a `drop` handler, fetch content from the clipboard, and do something with it__

 <div class="source-code"><ol class="linenums">
 <li class="L0" style="margin-bottom: 0px;" value="1"><span class="kwd">function</span><span class="pln"> dropHandler</span><span class="pun">(</span><span class="kwd">event</span><span class="pun">)</span><span class="pln"> </span><span class="pun">{</span></li>